 \subsection{Related work}

-Recent advances in computational biology have led to the development of diverse methodologies for efficient primer design in molecular diagnostics.
-Primer3, introduced in 2000, remains one of the most widely utilized open-source applications for this purpose \cite{koressaar2007EnhancementsModificationsPrimer, untergasser2012Primer3newCapabilitiesInterfaces}.
-This software implements established thermodynamic models to calculate oligonucleotide melting temperatures during target hybridization and predict secondary structure stability.
-Despite its effectiveness for species-level detection of viral and bacterial targets, Primer3 generates numerous suboptimal primers and demonstrates limited capability in differentiating between variants of the same viral species, such as SARS-CoV-2 lineages.
-Additionally, its maximum input sequence constraint of 10,000 base pairs proves insufficient for organisms with extended genomes, particularly bacterial pathogens like E. coli with genome sizes of 4.5-5.5 Mb.
+Recent advances in computational biology have enabled a wide range of computational strategies for primer design in molecular diagnostics.
+Primer3, first released in 2000, remains one of the most widely used open-source tools for primer design \cite{koressaar2007EnhancementsModificationsPrimer, untergasser2012Primer3newCapabilitiesInterfaces}.
+It implements established thermodynamic models to estimate oligonucleotide melting temperatures during hybridisation and to assess the stability of potential secondary structures.
+Although Primer3 is effective for many species-level detection tasks in viral and bacterial assays, it often produces a large set of candidates that still require downstream screening, and it has limited capability for discriminating among closely related variants within the same viral species (e.g., SARS-CoV-2 lineages).
+In addition, its maximum input length of 10{,}000~bp restricts direct application to long genomes, including bacterial pathogens such as \textit{Escherichia coli} with genomes on the order of 4.5--5.5~Mb.

-Researchers have developed several alternative approaches to address these limitations.
-One notable strategy employs finite state machines (FSMs) to classify PCR primers into suitable and unsuitable categories \cite{ashlock2004TrainingFiniteState}.
-This approach effectively complements Primer3 by facilitating optimal primer selection from its output.
-However, the methodology requires comprehensive primer datasets for training, limiting its applicability for rapidly evolving pathogens such as SARS-CoV-2, where frequent retraining becomes necessary.
+To address these limitations, several alternative approaches have been proposed.
+One strategy uses finite state machines (FSMs) to classify primers into suitable and unsuitable categories \cite{ashlock2004TrainingFiniteState}.
+This method can complement Primer3 by prioritising higher-quality candidates from its output.
+However, it typically requires a sufficiently large and representative primer training set, which can limit applicability to rapidly evolving pathogens such as SARS-CoV-2, where frequent updates or retraining may be necessary.